cpa750/commify-challenge/readme.md

 # Commify Code Challenge
 This is my solution to the Commify Code Challenge.
-It is imlemented in C++ using object oriented principles.
+It is implemented in C++ using object oriented principles.
 ## Building this project
 ### Prerequisites
 * [GCC/G++](https://gcc.gnu.org/)